k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 A TDM task can have a combination of multiple task actions.

-The following table describes the valid combinations of task actions on a TDM task:
+The following table describes the valid combinations of task actions in a TDM task:

 <table width="900pxl">
 <tbody>